 England international Grealish has spent his entire career at Aston Villa and has been captain of the club since 2019.

-The 25-year-old played a pivotal role in helping Villa retain their top-flight status at the end of the 2019-20 season, after which he was heavily linked with a move to Manchester United.
+The 25-year-old played a pivotal role in helping Villa retain its top-flight status at the end of the 2019-2020 season, after which he was heavily linked with a move to Manchester United.

 Grealish has signed a six-year deal with City and said: "I am incredibly happy to have joined Manchester City.

 "City are the best team in the country with a manager considered to be the best in the world – it's a dream come true to be part of this club.